-To stop the engine and lock the steering
+Stopping a petrol engine and locking the steering

-Turn the key from position 'll' to the 'lock' position '0'.
+Turn the key from position 'II' to the 'lock' position '0'.
 This turns off the ignition and stops the engine.
 The steering will be locked when the key is removed from the switch.